JohnNaul/JohnNaul/README.md

 ###

-<p align="left">My name is José and I'm a programming enthusiast from Distrito Federal</p>
+<p align="left">My name is José and I'm a technology enthusiast from Distrito Federal</p>

 ###